 The Edinburgh Festival Fringe is unique.
 Uniquely big as well as uniquely varied, and therefore uniquely competitive.
 Here’s our very thorough guide to our favorite three weeks of the year…

-- That’s why no serious festival goer (producer or punter) should be without the free Festival Fringe Programme, published by the Edinburgh Festival Fringe Society.
-It’s also available in digital and app formats, but reading the paper copy cover-to-cover is essential if you are going to know what’s happening, what you’d like to see, and what else your potential audiences might also be interested in.
+- Take full advantage of the free Festival Fringe Programme, published by the Edinburgh Festival Fringe Society.
+Available digitally and physically, the FFP is essentially the festival bible.
+Use it to find out what you’d like to see, and what else your potential audiences might also be interested in.

 - Use the VIP lounges.
 ‘Important person’ is a relative concept but each of the main venues has a lounge where producers and pundits can escape the crowds.
 You’ll find as much friendly advice, support and sympathy as you will posturing and preening.

-- Some shows come into the Fringe as part of a wider tour.
-Others make a standing start.
-Whatever the genre of show, it’s important to demonstrate media interest as soon as it happens.
+- Whether you’ve already accrued reviews from touring or are starting with a blank slate, it’s important to demonstrate media interest as soon as it happens.
 Get stapling!
 Audiences love trusted indications of quality, and no flyer or poster should be without fresh ratings and reviews.

-- Face to face.
+- When going face-to-face, target the audiences most likely to be interested in your show.
 Working a line of cricket fans queuing to see the blokes from Test Match Special, explaining to each in turn the background to your biopic about a Hollywood producer from the ‘70s, may keep THEM occupied until doors open, but YOU won’t sell many tickets.
 Read the schedules.
-Target the audiences most likely to be interested in your show.

-- Word of Mouth.
+- Techies talk, so do front of house folk.
+Engage with them.
 There’s no such thing as an empty house.
-Behind the lighting and sound desk is likely to be a seriously astute critic.
-Techies talk, so do front of house folk.
-Engage with them.
-Get them along and get them on board.
-When punters ask box office staff for recommendations you want your show to get first mention.
+Behind the lighting and sound desk or box office counter is likely to be a seriously astute critic.
+Get them along and get them on board – when prospective audience members ask box office staff for recommendations, you want your show to get first mention.

 THE ONE EVENT YOU CANNOT AFFORD TO MISS

 - ‘Meet the Media’ is organised by the Edinburgh Festival Fringe Society.
-It’s an event unlike any other where you can spend face-to-face time with media representatives from the various titles.
+It’s a unique event where you can spend face-to-face time with media representatives from the various titles.
 It’s also completely free and requires no tickets.
 Remember to bring hard copies of your marketing materials and be prepared to queue!
-Meet the Media 2014: Aug 3: 14:00 (4h): Fringe Central: Free & Non-ticketed.
+Meet the Media 2019 will be held on August 3rd from 1pm to 6pm.

 PULL-OUT QUOTES & STAR RATINGS

 - Include pull-quotes from each review to sit alongside the star rating.
 Pick quotes that express some insight into your work, rather than just selecting the most favorable single adjectives.
 If you’re not confident in the number of stars, just include a pull-quote – they’re still very effective.